 Graduate Degree Programs

 The department has M.S. and Ph.D. programs in Chemical Engineering.
 The department also offers a professionally-oriented Masters in Chemical Engineering (M.Ch.E.) program, directed by Dr. Peter Vekilov, as well as two Petroleum Engineering programs.
 The Petroleum Engineering programs include a M.S. in Petroleum Engineering program and a Masters in Petroleum Engineering (M.P.E.) program, both of which are directed by Dr. Thomas Holley.
 The M.S. and Ph.D. programs. in Chemical Engineering are described below.

 The M.S.
 Program

-Each candidate must complete the five 3-credit hour core courses:
+Each candidate must complete the Four 3-credit hour core courses:

 - CHEE 6330: Foundations of Mathematical Methods in Chemical Engineering – Fall Term

 - CHEE 6333: Transport Processes (Fluid Mechanics) – Fall Term

 - CHEE 6335: Classical & Statistical Thermodynamics – Fall Term

 - CHEE 6337: Advanced Reactor Engineering – Spring Term

-Five 3-credit hour graduate-level elective courses may be chosen from the department offerings.
-Elective graduate-level courses from other departments may occasionally be substituted for electives, on a case-by-case basis.
+Six 3-credit hour graduate-level elective courses may be chosen from the department offerings.
+ONLY two elective graduate-level courses (6 credit hours) from other departments may be substituted for chemical electives.
 It is possible to cross-enroll to Rice or Baylor College of Medicine in some cases.
-Some basic computer science (COSC) classes, as well as the finance and accounting courses offered in the M.Ch.E. program (e.g. CHEE 6350, 6368, and 6369) are not usable as M.S. electives.
+Basic computer science (COSC) classes, as well as the finance and accounting courses offered in the MChE program (e.g. CHEE 6368, 6369 and 6383); need the Graduate Director approval before enrolling as electives.